Find a Light

-Find a Light is the sixth studio album by American rock band Blackberry Smoke.
+Find a Light is the sixth studio album by American country-rock band Blackberry Smoke.
 The album was self-produced by the band and it was released on April 6, 2018.

 Critical reception

 Find a Light has received largely positive reviews from professional music critics, and has an overall Metacritic rating of 72 based on 4 critics, indicating "generally favorable reviews".